 Honey Walnut Shrimp Leftovers

-Some recipes are great to make and enjoy the next day, this one is not one of those.
+Some recipes are great to make and enjoy the next day, but this one is not one of those.
 I do not like the way it behaves when reheated.
 I find the sauce soaks into the shrimp, and it just isn’t my favorite way to enjoy this Panda Express favorite.

 But if you do have leftovers, store them in an airtight container in the refrigerator for up to 3 days.